Uvaparis/uva-cave.github.io/README.md

 - **Patrick Bouju** - Festejar - 2021 - Gamay d'Auvergne - 44 €

 ### LOIRE
-- **Thomas Zurbach** - When the seagulls follow the trawler - Grolleau gris - 44 €
+- **Thomas Zurbach** - When the seagulls follow the trawler - 2021 - Grolleau gris - 44 €
+- **Thomas Zurback** - Like a bird on the Wire - 2021 - Chenin - 41 €

 ### JURA
 - **Casa Antolia** - Cade meu carnaval - 2019 - Chardonnay, Ugni blanc, Sauvignon - 42 €